ProfessorNemo/AskAns/README.md

 - [`Sidekiq`](https://github.com/mperham/sidekiq) uses threads to handle many jobs at the same time in the same process.

 ### Сommands to run tests:
-In each separate console tab, type the following commands:
 ```
-$ make redis
-$ bin/dev
 $ make rspec
 ```